legendary-bro/Better-Pokecord/README.md

 ![marketbuy2]

 ## 5.0 Message Spam
 I must stress that you should first test, and then use this in a private server.
 I accept no responsibility for whatever situation you may find yourself in because you used this in a public server.
-The Team Rocket server I set up and mentioned in [Section 0.3](#03-support-server) is always open to people wanting to test this or any other commands out, I only ask that you stay in the spam channels when doing so.
+The Team Rocket server I set up and mentioned in [section 0.3](#03-support-server) is always open to people wanting to test this or any other commands out, I only ask that you stay in the spam channels when doing so.
 Again, do your testing and spamming privately.

 ### 5.1 Starting spam
 **Alt+[**